 UNL’s research-rich environment offers undergraduates a wide-range of opportunities to engage in cutting-edge research.
-Under the watchful eye of their faculty research advisers, undergraduates develop important research skills, apply coursework to important, “real world” problems, improve ability to communicate, and become more confident, self-directed learners.
+Under the watchful eye of their faculty research advisors, undergraduates develop important research skills, apply coursework to important, “real world” problems, improve ability to communicate, and become more confident, self-directed learners.

 Why Mentor an Undergraduate Student?